-Ann: It's been ten years (!) since my last trip here as college student.
+Ann: It's been ten years (!) since my last trip here.
 I was in Granada for a summer research project, and slipped away on most weekends for jaunts all over Andalucía and other parts of Spain.
-It's not without anticipation and nostalgia that I came back to help teach part of a short biology course!
+It's not without anticipation and nostalgia that I came back to teach part of a short biology course!

 Day -3 The trip from Boston to Barcelona went fine but for a minor glitch at the end.
-I hopped into a cab to get to the Airbnb apartment, and seeing that I was obviously from out of town, the elderly driver made sure to double check the street name and number I gave him.
-Unfortunately his well-meaning precautions were met by the idiosyncrasies of this particular street, as my house number was clearly not between its neighbors.
-I was tired and a tiny bit exasperated, but this only seemed to cause the driver more anxiety and indignation.
-Before I knew what was happening he'd recruited a handful of bemused stander-by's to ask for directions...
+I hopped into a cab to get to the Airbnb apartment.
+Seeing that I was obviously from out of town, the elderly driver made sure to double check the address I gave him.
+Unfortunately his well-meaning precautions were met by the idiosyncrasies of this particular street, as the building per, its street number, clearly didn't exist between its neighbors.
+I was tired and a tiny bit exasperated, but this only seemed to magnify the driver's anxiety and indignation.
+Before I knew it he'd recruited a host of bemused stander-by's to ask for directions...
 This tiny pandemonium brought to mind the time I got lost in Granada and accidentally summoned a bevy of grandmas from their evening stroll...
 I really do love old Spaniards.

 Day -2 Bon dia Barcelona!
 My daily walk to the course: